-Sadly, silk fades.
-Test your garment for colorfastness before washing.
-Dab an inconspicuous area, like the inside seam, with a damp clean cloth or q-tip.
+Sadly, dyed silk fades, so test your garment for colorfastness before washing.
+Dab an inconspicuous area, like the inside seam, with a damp clean cloth or Q-tips.
 If the color bleeds, take your garment to the cleaners.
-Brights, dark-colored, and patterned items are also best left to the professionals.
-“These are likely to fade a little more when washed at home compared to dry cleaning,” says Whitehurst.
+Brights, dark-colored, and patterned items are also best left to the professionals, says David Whitehurst, the owner of award-winning Champion Cleaners in Birmingham, Ala.
+"These are likely to fade a little more when washed at home compared to dry cleaning," he says.

-Put on the kid gloves -- silks require delicate care.
-You can toss your blouse in a gentle wash cycle, but Whitehurst says it’s best to wash these velvety soft items one at a time in the sink.
-Fill your basin with cool or cold water to help keep the color.
-Add a gentle detergent.
 Place the garment in the water, give it a stir, and let it sit for just a few minutes.
 "Silk releases dirt quickly, so the process doesn't take long," he says.
-Next, drain the soapy mix and rinse.
+Next, drain the soapy mix and rinse with cool, running water.

-While steaming can be little tricky, Whitehurst prefers it to ironing silk.
-You'll also want to ensure your steamer is made for delicate fabrics, like the Rowenta Ultrasteam Garment brush.
-If you must press, turn your garment (it should always be slightly damp) inside out and choose a low setting.
-Use your steamer on a dry garment, being careful to not let the temperature get too hot.
+Although steaming silk can be tricky, Whitehurst prefers it to ironing—so long as your steamer is made for delicate fabrics.
+If you only have an iron, turn your garment (it should always be slightly damp) inside out and choose a low setting.
+You can use a steamer on dry garments, but make sure the temperature doesn't get too hot.
 If the steamer drips and leaves a water stain, dunk the item in cool water and allow it to dry.
 The spot should disappear.

-For everyday storage, hang silk items in your closet on fuzzy hangers to prevent silky items from slipping.
+For everyday storage, hang silk items in your closet on fuzzy hangers to prevent them from slipping.
 Use a wide bar to hang pants across the legs or a clip hanger on the bottom hem.
-For longer-term storage, remember that moths love to feast on natural fibers like silk and wool, so always clean clothes before putting them away for the season.
+For longer-term storage, remember that moths love to feast on natural fibers like silk and wool—so always clean silk clothes before putting them away for the season.